TimurKady/free-admin/README.md

     Exports follow a similar pipeline: query adapters collect the dataset, serializers normalize fields, and writers produce CSV, JSON, or XLSX files stored in a temporary cache with automatic cleanup and streaming helpers for large downloads.

 * **Additional highlights**.
 FreeAdmin ships with JSON Schema-driven forms, reusable widgets, role-based access control, a CLI scaffold, and an extensible adapter layer so the panel can target multiple ORMs while keeping the Bootstrap frontend consistent.

+FreeAdmin is a modern, ORM-agnostic administration panel inspired by Django Admin, but built for the FastAPI ecosystem.
+It provides a powerful, extensible interface for managing your application data and settings with minimal boilerplate.

 ## Installation